Simplify financial aid language for prospective students

-While empowering social mobility and ensuring access for a broad cross-section of the public is central to higher education’s mission, there are two additional reasons why universities must use financial aid to enroll more low-income students:
+While empowering social mobility and ensuring access for a broad cross-section of the public is central to higher education’s mission, there are two additional reasons why universities must simplify financial aid to enroll more low-income students:

 Aid communications: Lost in translation